the-quetzal-community/trademark-license/Readme.txt

 and/or otherwise seek and collect damages from You.

 "This License" (or "The License") is the.quetzal.community/trademark-license
-    It is a living document, which means the Publisher may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
-The legal interpretation of this document ought to consider its underlying principles, the context of its use, along with the perspectives and opinions of licensees and licensors.
+    It is a living document, which means the original author(s) may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
+The legal interpretation of this document should consider the underlying principles, any modifications, the context of its use, along with any perspectives and opinions of both the licensees and licensors.

 "This Project" (or "The Project") means the work covered by This License
     and includes any modified versions and/or derivatives of the work.